Inflationary universe in the presence of a minimal measurable length

-The general form of the potential was introduced in Eq.(\ref{H-J}).
-In order to study the behavior of the potential during the inflationary times, the potential could be drew in term of scalar field.
-Rewriting the Hamilton-Jacobi equation (\ref{H-J}), the potential could be expressed by

-This a the general form of the potential in term of the Hubble parameter.
-To investigate the behavior of the potential, we need to introduce a function for the Hubble parameter in term on scalar field, that is what we are going to do in next subsection.\\
+A specific function of scalar field for the Hubble parameter is required to exactly find out that the model could have the attractor behavior.
+It is postponed to the next section where a function for the Hubble parameter is proposed.\\

-\subsection{Typical Example}
+\section{Typical Example}

 To go further, and investigate the result in more clear detail, it is necessary to propose a specific function for the Hubble parameter in term of scalar field.
 In this regards, we assume that there is $H=\mathcal{H}_1 \phi$, in which $\mathcal{H}_1$ is a constant.